1 / 10

 It has thicker 'acoustic' glass is fitted to the windscreen and front windows across the range (unlike in the Audi Q5, where it's trim specific) and does a brilliant job of isolating you from wind flutter, engine and road noise.
 Of course, it can't defy physics, so the largest diameter alloys still create some tyre roar on coarse surfaces.

 The 2.0-litre diesel in the xDrive 20d is not the most refined four-cylinder.
-In fact, it sounds pretty gruff when starting or accelerating hard, but it won't disturb you too often behind the wheel once you get it up to speed.
+In fact, it sounds a bit gruff when starting or accelerating hard, but it won't disturb you too often behind the wheel once you get it up to speed.

 However the straight-six in the xDrive 30d and M40d is a horse of a different colour.
-It's super smooth right across its rev range, and despite not sounding sporty, the effortless performance makes for serene progress.
+It's super smooth right across its rev range, makes about as good a noise as a diesel can make, and delivers effortless performance to make for serene progress.

 BMW also provides 'Active Guard' which is its name for auto-emergency braking.
 This system can prevent a low-speed shunt, as it detects cars and pedestrians, warning if it senses a collision, and braking if necessary.